 Conversions happen when your website visitors perform an action on your website.
 An action could be buying from your website, filling up the subscription form present on your website, or any other action you want your visitors to take.

-In VWO, the process of A/B Testing starts with understanding the visitor behavior on your website, making observations, and creating a hypothesis for testing.
+In VWO, the process of A/B Testing starts with understanding the visitor behaviour on your website, making observations, and creating a hypothesis for testing.
 You then implement changes on your website to test the hypothesis.

-The comparison between the variations is done by distributing the visitor's traffic amongst the variations and using VWO to track the performance of these variations.
+The comparison between the variations is made by distributing the visitor's traffic amongst the variations and using VWO to track the performance of these variations.
 To learn more about A/B testing, refer to our A/B Testing blog.

 For example, in the above picture, two variants of your webpage are created- Variation A and Variation B. Variation A is the current version (Control), and Variation B is the modified version (Variation).
-Now, an A/B test is performed on these two variations by distributing website traffic equally between them and determining which variation gets more conversion.
-The conversion rate in Variation B stands at 52% and in Variation A, it’s 22%.
+An A/B test is performed on these two variations by distributing website traffic equally between them and determining which variation gets more conversion.
+The conversion rate in Variation B stands at 52%, and in Variation A, it’s 22%.
 As the conversion rate in Variation B is far more than Variation A, Variation B is coined as the winner.
 A winner is declared based on various factors.
 To learn about these factors, refer to How VWO Calculates a Winning Variation.